itayOkabiLavi/ex1/README.md

 - username must be unique (not exist in database).
 - password requirements are based on the following regex: /^(?=.*[A-Za-z])(?=.*\d)[A-Za-z\d]{5,}/.
 Meaning pwd is at least 5 chars, with at least on character from each type (capital, low, number).

 Applying valid values to the forms mentioned, will take you to the chats' window, Where you can create new chats (addressee's name must be unique).
 In each chat you may send text messages as well as images, audio and video files.
-Messges sent by you have green background, and sent to you will have white one.
+Messges sent by you have light-blue background, and sent to you will have white one.
 We also provide options for recording multimedia (voice message, video or taking a 'selfie'), a log out button, and comfortable resizing of the screen.

 # Project Structure